Traveling for Work Doesn't Have to Be a Hassle

 Travel for work can be challenging, but it doesn't always have to be a hassle.
-Whether you are embarking on your first business trip or you are a seasoned pro, below are tips for making a domestic or international business trip more enjoyable.
+Whether you are embarking on your first business trip or are a seasoned pro, below are tips for making a domestic or international business trip more enjoyable.

 1. Getting Into Travel Mode: Prepare for Flight and Accommodations